Explanations June

 Don’t get distracted by the singular noun Monterey Canyon.
 The underlined pronoun must refer to a noun that has surface-dwelling cousins.
 Logically, the only noun in the sentence to which that could apply is microbial denizens (inhabitants), which is plural.
 As a result, the underlined pronoun must be plural as well.
 That eliminates (A) and (B).
 (C) can be eliminated as well because they’re = they are, and you would not say The microbial denizens of Monterey Canyon are far different from many of they are surface-dwelling cousins.
 That leaves (D), which correctly provides the plural form, their.
 Their surface-dwelling cousins = the surface-dwelling cousins of the microbial denizens (of Monterey Canyon).

-People with synesthesia are able to associate the perception of color to letters and numbers.
-This condition is often described as a joining of the senses – one that allows a person to see sounds or hear colors.
+People with synesthesia are able to associate the perception of color with letters and numbers.
+This condition is often described as _______ of the senses – one that allows a person to see sounds or hear colors.

 For Deborah Willis, the photograph is an instrument of memory that can be used to explore the value of self, family, and memory in documenting everyday life.
 She first became aware of the photograph as an important storytelling device as a young girl growing up in Philadelphia; today, she is a renowned photographer who uses her work to convey stories about family life.